madelio/TipCalculatorAppV2/README.md

 Describe any challenges encountered while building the app.
 * Learning how to animate
-* Figuring out the UITable View Controller
+* Figuring out how to use the UITable View Controller for the settings page
+* Making a settings page that was more in line with how iOS settings pages look like -- in particular expanding the cell for the picker
+* Synchronizing and saving settings with user defaults and delegates

 ## License